PurnaChandraPanda/CoreMinificationTest/readme.md

-# Minification for .NET Core app
+# Minification of .NET Core app

 This small adventure explains how to perform minification in Windows and Linux platforms.